caracara6/get_moving/README.md

 * Characteristics:
     1. Attitude: motivated to keep fit/make new friends through working out
-    * _Health is wealth_
+    * mindset: _Health is wealth_
     2. Behaviour: May lead either active or sedentary lifestyles
+    3. Open to new adventures/meeting new people

+* Search for the nearest sport facility to their location
 * Suggest a new sport/activity to users, allowing users to immerse in something fresh to them
-* Search for the nearest sport facility to their location
 * Work in progress - find a workout partner

 ### Organisational Goals